Cataño, Puerto Rico

 Events:

-• Poetry and music evening on the Town Square – second Friday of every month
+- Bohemian Concert in the Town Square – Second Friday of every month

 Distinguished Citizens:

-• Salvador M. de Jesús – story writer
+- Salvador M. de Jesús – Short story writer

-• Isaac del Rosario – first school superintendent in Cataño
+- Isaac del Rosario – First superintendent of schools in Cataño

-• Athletes: Lisa Boscarino, Rossano Boscarino, Pedro (Perucho) Cepeda, Anselmo Martínez, Guillermo Montañez, Manuel Muti, Pedro Rodríguez-Gaya, Luis Sánchez, Gilberto Torres, and Guillermo Vaello
+Lisa Boscarino, Rossano Boscarino, Pedro (Perucho) Cepeda, Anselmo Martínez, Guillermo Montañez, Manuel Muti, Pedro Rodríguez Gaya, Luis Sánchez, Gilberto Torres, and Guillermo Vaello.

 Bayamón Region